c19early.org COVID-19 treatment researchProbioticsProbiotics (more..)

 More

-Probiotics for COVID-19: real-time meta analysis of 28 studies
+Probiotics reduce COVID-19 risk: real-time meta analysis of 28 studies

 Abstract

-Statistically significant lower risk is seen for mortality, hospitalization, progression, recovery, and cases.
-13 studies from 12 independent teams in 9 countries show significant improvements.
+Significantly lower risk is seen for mortality, hospitalization, progression, recovery, and cases.
+13 studies from 12 independent teams in 9 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 28% [18‑36%] lower risk.
 Results are similar for Randomized Controlled Trials, higher quality studies, and peer-reviewed studies.
 Better results are seen with early treatment.